xypnox/blag_zola/content/posts/typography.md

 ![](https://i.imgur.com/bGjS8Ca.png)

 ## Personal Picks

-> “Type is a beautiful group of letters, not a group of beautiful letters.” - Matthew Carter

 Here are a list of fonts that I really like.
 They are all free to use for everything.